wolf9970/CST276SRS03/README.md

 Persist a drawing to and from a text stream.
 Create an interface for drawing and demonstrate test usage by a client.

+Tip:
+-  It will be easier for you to explain your solution with the aid of a UML class diagram when you present.

 ###